martintasker/tiles-rs/README.md

 cargo run
 ```

-Then observe `src/out.svg` in some preview or browser.
+Then observe the output SVG in some preview or browser (or here).

 ![Hexagons](./out12.svg)
 ![Octagons](./out8.svg)